 I was greeted by a member of the team and shown to “my” GMC Sierra 1500 Denali (Denali is the luxury trim package, with leather seats and all the goodies).
 After a quick tutorial of every bell and whistle, I was on my own to drive it from the airport to the dude ranch in Jackson Hole where we were staying.

 Even though my GPS was programmed and the greeter had told me not to take a certain turn because of road closures, I accidentally did anyway and ended up on a deeply rutted dirt back road.
 This turned out to be a lot of fun, even though I had to drive about 5 mph.
 The truck handled the enormous rain-filled ruts easily.
 Any smaller car attempting this drive would have had its axels snapped in two within seconds.
 It was a real white-knuckler, but a good entry into the beautiful wilderness nonetheless.

-When I arrived at Spring Creek Ranch, I got checked in and made my way to the two-bedroom cabin.
+When I arrived at Spring Creek Ranch, the dude ranch in Jackson Hole, I got checked in and made my way to the two-bedroom cabin at the dude ranch in Jackson Hole.
 It had a balcony with a gorgeous view of the mountains, a fireplace, and rustic wood accents.
 Heaven!

 Going to Jackson

 I had time for a quick drive into the town of Jackson to grab some lunch and walk around, and was treated to a stagecoach going by and equestrian ambassadors around the town square.
 The wood-plank sidewalks look just like an Old West town.
 There are tons of artisan shops and restaurants to keep you busy, and just past the town you can see the ski slopes, which were covered in green grass during our June trip.